 Key takeaways

-• The most popular marketplace business models are: commission, subscription, freemium, listing fee, lead fee.
+- The most popular marketplace business models are: commission, subscription, freemium, listing fee, and lead fee.
 You can mix them however you like.

 What are marketplaces and how can they work?

-So how to find the best suitable marketplace business model for a particular startup and avoid risks?
+So, how do you find the best suitable marketplace business model for a particular startup and avoid risks?

 What do I need to know before marketplace app development?

-Begin at the beginning: before you monetize anything, you need to know what the product will be like.
-Everyone has its own approach to a business plan, but the basics always remain the same.
-You must know who will use your marketplace app, what will make users choose it over and over again and pay for your services.
+Start at the beginning: before you monetize anything, you need to know what the product will be like.
+Everyone has their own approach to a business plan, but the basics always remain the same.
+You must know who will use your marketplace app, and what will make users choose it over and over again, and pay for your services.
 Another essential question: who will be responsible for your marketplace development?
 Will it be your in-house team or an outsourcing agency?

-Some of these points might give you a hint regarding the suitable marketplace business model and overall simplify the marketplace app development process.
+Some of these points might give you a hint regarding the suitable marketplace business model and overall simplify the marketplace app development.
 So, let’s give them a closer look.

 Know your customer